silvagois/take-homework-siemens/question-2/README.md

-Here is the translated documentation into English.
-You can use this to create a `README.md` file:

----

 # Code Documentation

 This code is designed to process a set of user records, filter those who logged in before a cutoff date, and find the pair of logins closest in time.
 Below is the description of each function and its purpose: